ory/docs/docs/kratos/concepts/email-sms.md

 Using nested templates, you can either use in-line template definitions, or as in this example, use separate templates.
 In this example, we will define the email body for recovery e-mails.
-Assuming that we have an attribute named `lang` that contains the required language in the `traits` of the identity, we can define our templates as indicated below.
+Assuming that we've an attribute named `lang` that contains the required language in the `traits` of the identity, we can define our templates as indicated below.